rapsspider/RAPICache/README.md

 ## How to use it ?

-Just rename config.default.php to config.php and edit routes.php.
+Just rename config.default.php to config.php and rename routes.example.php to routes.php.